 - An absence of pain

-- Smaller pupils
+- Constricted pupils (or ‘miosis’)

 - An inability to concentrate

-- A decreased breathing rate
+- A decreased or unchanged respiratory rate

-- A decreased heart rate
+- A decreased or unchanged heart rate

 - Nodding, or a state where the individual alternates between sleep and wakefulness for several hours